axibase/atsd-api-nodejs/README.md

  `password`  | password                            | yes
  `strictSSL` | requires SSL certificate validation | no, `true` by default

 The purpose of `ATSDClient` is to make general requests to ATSD.
-It has an asynchronous method `request` as well as separate methods for each type of request:
+It has an asynchronous method `request`, as well as separate methods for each type of request:

 ```
 ATSDClient.request(method, path, params, payload, callback)